SiloCityLabs/Cuttlephone/README.md

 #### Public project
  - Ensure it's pocket-portable, make it easy to carry on a daily basis
  - Improve the button hardware, case design, etc based on testing
- - Cases for other phones (community help need)
+ - Cases for other phones (community help needed)
- - Controls for 3D-era emulation: add 2 joysticks, 2 analog triggers, some kind of L3/R3
 #### Future goals
+ - Controls for 3D-era emulation: 2 joysticks, 2 analog triggers, some kind of L3/R3
- - Charging with the case attached
+ - Charging pass through
  - 3.5mm headphone jack
+ - USB-C hub for additional features and DIY
 #### Stretch goals
  - Analog face buttons for MGS1-3 compatibility
  - PCB art